ABB ALP-44: SEPTA

-SEPTA received a single ALP-44M unit, #2308, from ABB, which was part of a damages settlement for a lawsuit stemming from the late delivery of N5 cars for the Norristown High Speed Line.
+SEPTA received a single ALP-44S unit, #2308, from ABB, which was part of a damages settlement for a lawsuit stemming from the late delivery of N5 cars for the Norristown High Speed Line.
 It was replaced, along with the AEM-7s, with the ACS-64 in October 2018, with a farewell trip on December 1, 2018.

 After the farewell, 2308, as well as seven AEM-7's, were leased to NJ Transit to help alleviate a locomotive shortage due to positive train control installation on their locomotives.
 However, they were never used for New Jersey Transit and returned to SEPTA in May 2019.
 The AEM-7s and the ALP-44 were eventually reassigned to SEPTA work service until 2021.
 In February 2022, the AEM-7s and ALP-44 were withdrawn and sold off.
-As of late 2022, All AEM-7s and the ALP-44 have been scrapped.
+As of late 2022, all AEM-7s and the ALP-44 have been scrapped.

 Specifications

 The ALP-44 was based on the Rc6 model and designed specifically for New Jersey Transit as a variant of the EMD AEM-7 electric locomotive, used by Amtrak (until June 2016), MARC (until April 2017), and SEPTA (until December 2018).
-ALP-44 stands for American Locomotive Passenger 4-Axle 4.32 MW.
+ALP-44 stands for ASEA Locomotive Passenger 4-Axle 4.32 MW.
 The ALP-44 is powered by overhead lines through one of the locomotive's two pantographs and can produce up to 7000 hp (5.2 MW) with a top speed of up to 125 mph (201 km/h).
-In commercial use, however, both New Jersey Transit and SEPTA ALP-44s are only cleared for speeds up to 100 mph (161 km/h).
+In commercial use, however, both New Jersey Transit and SEPTA ALP-44s were only cleared for speeds up to 100 mph (161 km/h).

 ALP-44M

 The ALP-44M is a variant of the original ALP-44 design.
-It includes a microprocessor control for functions such as braking and the then new EPIC brake control stand.
+It includes microprocessor control for functions such as braking and the then new EPIC brake control stand.
 These locomotives were notorious for their faulty software, which frequently caused problems and kept them out of service for maintenance.